lambdaclass/concrete/docs/LOOP_CONTROL.md

 Date: 2026-06-21

-This documents the loop-control surface Concrete already has: `break`, `continue`, labeled loops, and while-as-expression.
+This documents the loop-control surface Concrete already has: `break`, `continue`, labeled loops, and loop results.
 It is a behavior reference, not a proposal — every rule below is locked by the gate.

 ## Loop forms